Encryption

 The process of converting data into an unreadable format.
 Only those with the decryption key can restore the original data.

 Encryption is the process of converting plaintext into ciphertext so that only authorized parties with the correct decryption key can read the original data.
-It is essential for protecting communications from eavesdropping and unauthorized data access.
+It is essential for protecting data against communication interception, unauthorized database access, device theft, and other threats, forming the foundation of modern information security.